Jingo88/Just_Another_React_Tutorial/README.md

 ## 00 The Master Branch / Cloning EVERYTHING!!!

+* Let's start by seeing what the final product will look like.
 * Clone this repo
-* Go into the directory and run the following in your terminal
+* Change directory into the project and run the following command in your terminal

 ```
 npm install
 ```

 * This command is a node command that will download all the node modules listed in the `package.json` file
 * If you don't have npm then... you should probably download npm
 * Now let's run the server